sanket230995/interactive-curves-and-surfaces-three-js/md/ 2 Preliminary Mathematics/ 7 Types of Parametric Functions: 1D Polynomial Functions in Bernstein Form.md

  ### Types of Parametric Functions: 1D Polynomial Functions in Bernstein Form

-As well as being expressed in Power Series Form, polynomials may be expressed in other forms as well.
+There are other ways to express polynomials besides Power Series Form.
 Another of these forms, the *Bernstein Form*, is used often in numerical analysis and Computer Aided Geometric Design, because the form has properties that make it better than the Power Series Form for numerical analysis and CAGD applications.

-In future chapters we will discover how these properties make the Bernstein Form better than the Power Series form, but for now suffice it to say that polynomials expressed in Bernstein Form may be algebraically converted to and from polynomials in Power Series Form; the two forms are equivalent.
+In future chapters we will discover how these properties make the Bernstein Form better than the Power Series form for CAGD, but for now suffice it to say that polynomials expressed in Bernstein Form may be algebraically converted to and from polynomials in Power Series Form; the two forms are equivalent.

 This may be a little hard to believe when you see the equation for a single term of the Bernstein polynomial: